What Is an API Integration?

 5. Can API integration foster innovation?

 Absolutely!
 By facilitating the exchange of functionalities and data, API integration can drive innovation.
-Developers can use APIs to create new applications and services, leveraging the capabilities of existing systems without having to understand their complexities.
+Developers can use APIs to create new applications and microservices, leveraging the capabilities of existing systems without having to understand their complexities.

 6. What are some examples of API integration?